-Two of the 19 properties in RLA #1 have carried flood insurance and made flood damage claims to the NFIP.
-None of the properties in this repetitive Loss Area presently carry flood insurance.
-Because the Privacy Act of 1974 (5 USC 522a) restricts the release of flood insurance policy and claims data to the public, neither the Repetitive Loss property nor specific claim data are detailed in this Plan.
+Neither property in the RLA currently carries flood insurance.
+Because the Privacy Act of 1974 (5 USC 522a) restricts the release of flood insurance policy and claims data to the public, neither the Repetitive Loss properties nor address-specific claim data are detailed in this Plan.